isogramc/tour-of-islands/README.md

 You used *ngFor to display a list.
 You used *ngIf to conditionally include or exclude a block of HTML.
 You can toggle a CSS style class with a class binding.

+# testing mobile components for possible use in other projects